MartinOravecSvK/MartinOravecSvK/README.md

 Hi, I’m Martin, current student of Computer Science at the University of Bristol
 - I’m interested in Machine Learning/AI and Cyber Security
-- I’m currently learning and trying to recreate latest advancements in machine learning and learning offensive pentesting and networking along with some additional languages and/or tools
+- I’m currently learning penteting and binary exploitation
+- I'm currently working on Toogether social app as a Full-Stack dev and in the future I'll lead the Security and Matchmaking algorithm parts
-- How to reach me oravec.martin01@gmail.com
+- How to reach me: oravec.martin01@gmail.com
 <!---
 ### - Languages:
     - C, C#, C++